Population planning in Singapore: Post war baby boom

+During this period, the average annual growth rate was 4.4%, of which 1% was due to immigration.
+Singapore experienced its highest birth rate in 1957 at 42.7 per thousand individuals.
+The associated risks of overpopulation including resource depletion, environmental degradation, heightened unemployment, and increased costs of living prompted the government's growth-culling response.

 Overcrowding concerns

-At the time of independence, many Singaporeans gynecological in the Central Area in overcrowded shophouses; and the bulk of the work of the Housing Development Board had not yet been completed.
-In 1947, the British Housing Committee Report noted Singapore had "one of the world's worst slums – 'a disgrace to a civilised community'", and the average person per building density was 18.2 by 1947 (high-rise buildings had yet to be constructed en masse); about 550,000 people lived in squalid squatter settlements or "ramshackle shophouses" by 1966.
-Rapid population growth was perceived as a threat to "political stability and living standards" that led to population overcrowding that would overwhelm employment opportunities and social services in education, health and sanitation.
+At the time of independence, many Singaporeans living in the Central Area lived in overcrowded shophouses.
+In 1947, the British Housing Committee Report noted Singapore had "one of the world's worst slums – 'a disgrace to a civilised community'", and the average person per building density was 18.2 by 1947.
+Rapid population growth was perceived as a threat to "political stability and living standards".
+Such a trend would lead to population overcrowding, which was thought to overwhelm employment opportunities and social services in education, health and sanitation.
+These concerns lead also to the replacement of the Singapore Improvement Trust with the Housing and Development Board to provide resettlement en masse for Singapore's overcrowded population.

 Despite their fall since 1957, birth rates in the 1960s were still perceived as high.
 On average, a baby was born every 11 minutes in 1965; Kandang Kerbau Hospital (KKH) – a women's hospital where most babies in Singapore were delivered – saw over 100 deliveries per day in 1962.
 In 1966, KKH delivered 39,835 babies, earning it a place in the Guinness Book of World Records for "largest number of births in a single maternity facility" each year for ten years.
 Because there was generally a massive shortage of beds in that era, mothers with routine deliveries were discharged from hospitals within 24 hours.

+Introduction of family planning

+Family planning was introduced to Singapore in 1949 by a group of volunteers led by activist Constance Goh.
+The loose association of volunteers eventually became the Family Planning Association of Singapore and established numerous sexual health clinics offering contraception, treatments for minor gynaecological ailments, and marital advice.
+Until the 1960s, there was no legislated government policy in family planning, but the postwar British colonial administration and the following Singaporean government, provided grants and land for its facilities network for the association.
+This cooperation culminated in 1960 with a three-month nationwide family planning campaign that was jointly conducted by the Association and government.
+The population growth rate slowed from 4–5% per year in the 1950s to around 2.5% in 1965 around independence.
+The birth rate had fallen to 29.5 per thousand individuals, and the natural growth rate had fallen to 2.5%.